-- 1. Severe winter has been experienced, no shipper storage available from 06:00 hours and no shipper firm load reduction. - 2.
-A Network Gas Supply Emergency is declared effective from 06:00 hours and firm load shedding of VLDMCs and LDZ DM loads is required to balance supply and demand. - 3.
+- 1. Severe winter has been experienced, no shipper storage available from 05:00 hours and no shipper firm load reduction. - 2.
+A Network Gas Supply Emergency is declared effective from 05:00 hours and firm load shedding of VLDMCs and LDZ DM loads is required to balance supply and demand. - 3.
 NTS linepack is used to smooth out the mis-match between supply and demand within day, but is limited to +/- 10mcm. - 4.
-With no shipper storage available, the within day supply shortfall is assumed to be met by a combination of Operating Margins booked in Long Range Storage, Medium Range Storage, Short Range Storage and LNG Importation facilities with storage. - 5.
-As detailed in Section 3, this assessment may change or be expanded following engagement with the Distribution Networks about their role in assisting the orderly rundown.
+With no shipper storage available, the within day supply shortfall is assumed to be met by a combination of Operating Margins booked in Long Range Storage, Medium Range Storage and LNG Importation facilities with storage.
+Note that for 2016/17 Short Range Storage is no longer available following the closure of the Avonmouth LNG facility.